kasper573/racp/readme.md

 ## Development

+- Clone this repository on a machine matching the [prerequisites](#prerequisites)
+- Open a terminal and navigate to the project root
+- Run `yarn install`
+- Run `yarn api:dev` to start the api in dev mode.
+- Run `yarn app:dev` to start the app in dev mode.
+- Visit `http://localhost:8080/` in your browser.

+### Developing against a custom rAthena instance

 - Install rAthena on the same machine as RACP.
 - Create a new file `.env.local` in the project root folder
 - Add the following to the file, but substitute `<path>` with the absolute path to your rAthena folder: